shrideio/shoebox/README.md

 ### Reverse proxy

 [Traefik](https://docs.traefik.io/) is used as a reverse proxy for routing http traffic in and out of the services.
-In addition, it automates acquiring an SSL/TLS certificate from Let's Encrypt.
+Besides, it automates acquiring an SSL/TLS certificate from Let's Encrypt.

-  Check if `$SHOEBOX_ROOT`, `$YOUR_DOMAIN` and `$CLOUDFLARE_API_INI` are set before running the script.
+  Check if `$SHOEBOX_ROOT`, `$YOUR_DOMAIN`, and `$CLOUDFLARE_API_INI` are set before running the script.

   ```
   $ echo $SHOEBOX_ROOT